-- 2003 – With Rolex trying to make it harder for copies coming out on the market, they started laser attach a crown at the 6 o’ clock position in the glass that could be seen at certain angles.
+- 2003 – With Rolex trying to make it harder for copies coming out on the market, they started laser attaching a crown at the 6 o’clock position in the glass that could be seen at certain angles.

-- 2007 – Stoped with certificates in paper formed and changed to a plastic card.
+- 2007 – Stoped with certificates in paper formed and changed to a plastic cards.

 - 2007 – In the last production year leaning towards its end, Rolex introduced the new updated caliber 3186.